A classic 90ies Golf as an exclusive special edition from Etienne Aigner

 – Special upholstery with the Etienne Aigner horseshoe logo

-– original 1.8 litre 4-cylinder engine with 72 kW (98 hp) and 5-speed manual gearbox
+– Original 1.8 litre 4-cylinder engine with 72 kW (98 hp) and 5-speed manual gearbox

-– multi function display
+– Multi function display

-– VW Beta radio on board
+– VW Beta radio

-– service booklet and original owner’s manual available
+– Service booklet and original owner’s manual

-– rare, great looking colour combination
+Rare, great looking colour combination